How We Scaled a Store’s Facebook Ads From $300/Month to $300,000/Month in Ad Spend

 This is an advanced guide on how to profitably scale your Shopify store for Facebook and Instagram ads.
 It presumes familiarity with Facebook Business Manager, and that you have recently managed profitable campaigns.
 In other words, you will get the most of it if your Shopify business is already profitable on the ad channel and you want to scale your Facebook and Instagram Ads.

 If you want a simple, quick-read guide to grow your business, go elsewhere.
 This guide gets technical.
-It dives deep into the nuts and bolts of exactly what it takes to go from spending tiny amounts to thousands per day, whilst hitting revenue goals.
+It dives deep into the nuts and bolts of exactly what it takes to go from spending tiny amounts to thousands per day, whilst hitting profit goals.

 What You'll Discover On This Page